python-wheel-build/fromager/README.md

    binary package installed will have been built from source
 1. All of the build tools used to build these binary packages will also have been built from source
+1. The build can be customized for the packager's needs, including patching out bugs, passing different compilation options to support build "variants", etc.

+The basic design tenet is to automate everything with a default behavior that works for most PEP-517 compatible packages, but support overriding all of the actions for special cases, without encoding those special cases directly into fromager.

 ## Modes